 Music, fun, and dancing at Fort Lauderdale clubs is a huge draw for singles and young professionals living in the Venice of America.
 If you’re looking to experience the ultimate outdoor party like true Fort Lauderdale spring breakers, head to America’s Backyard, which attracts college students from all over the U.S. with beer pong, free drinks for ladies from 9-11, and high-energy music.
 Dance at a Downtown Fort Lauderdale nightlife hotspot, Club Euro, where you can party with locals and celebrities from the NFL, NBA, and Top 40s charts.
 Keep the night going with live country music, line dancing classes, and craft beers on tap at Round Up NightClub.
 Or enjoy a more relaxed experience at one of the more upscale Fort Lauderdale bars, Blue Martini, featuring bottle service and a different live performance every night.

 Living in Fort Lauderdale?
 Extra Space Storage has convenient self storage facilities located throughout the Venice of America.
-Find a storage unit near you!
+Find Fort Lauderdale storage near you!